tanvirjoy04/basketball-scoreboard/README.md

-# Solo Project (PRO) - Basketball Scoreboard
+# Basketball Scoreboard
-Solo Project aimed for Advanced Students learning Javascript.
+Project aimed for Advanced Students learning Javascript.

 ## Requirements
 - Build it from "scratch"